Imaging the Messiers for the Astronomical League

 18% clouds

-M59 M60 with labels This nice Messier duo is located just easst of spiral galaxy M58.
+M59 M60 with labels This nice Messier duo is located just east of spiral galaxy M58.
 First up is M59, a bright, elongated elliptical galaxy with a long broad core. its neighbor, the luminous spherical galaxy M60, sits further to the east (left) and has its own fainter companion, spiral NGC 4657 (not labeled) sitting almost on top of it.
 This field is packed with galaxies - 9 other smaller ones are labeled in this field!
 5x3.5 60 million 12h 42m +11° 39′ Vir spring

 M60 El 8.8 4/28/24 22:20 S1/5